donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_2/exercise.md

 # Exercise: distributed data analysis with resource requirements

-In this exercise, you will be confronted with an issue that the computer resource (CPU and Mmeory) allocated for your job is not sufficient to complete the computation.
+In this exercise, you will be confronted with an issue that the computer resource (in this case, the memory) allocated for your job is not sufficient to complete the computation.
+With few trials, you will find out a sufficient (but not overestimated) memory requirement to finish the job.

 To create such a situation, you are given a program which calculate the cube number of a given integer (i.e. `n^3`).
 Follow the commands below to download the program and run it locally: